 Brewers' Chase Anderson: Looking to hit mound before end of July

-Manager Craig Counsell said that Anderson's (oblique) rehab is moving along and the earliest he could begin throwing off a mound is during the next home stand, Todd Rosiak of the Milwaukee Journal Sentinel reports.
+Manager Craig Counsell said that Anderson's (oblique) rehab is moving along and the earliest he could begin throwing off a mound is during the next homestand, Todd Rosiak of the Milwaukee Journal Sentinel reports.

 This appears to push the right-hander's return a bit further into August.
 No word on an estimated return date has come forth at this point, but things should become clear once he returns to the mound.
-Brent Suter should continue to log starts in his stead until he returns to the fray.
+Brent Suter should continue to log starts in Anderson's stead until he returns to the fray.

 More News